Enjoy Snow-less Activities in Jackson Hole

 SOAK IN A HOT SPRINGS

 Rest your weary bones in a hot springs pool.
-Located just minutes south of Hoback Junction (an approximate 20-minute drive from the town of Jackson) in the gorgeous Snake River Canyon, Astoria Hot Springs Park* boast five hot springs pools, including one dedicated to children only, as well as a new cold plunge pool.
-Open year-round, multiple soaking sessions of two-plus hours each are available daily beginning at 9 a.m. by reservation.
+Located just minutes south of Hoback Junction (an approximate 20-minute drive from the town of Jackson) in the gorgeous Snake River Canyon, Astoria Hot Springs Park boast five hot springs pools, including one dedicated to children only, as well as a new cold plunge pool.
+Open year-round, multiple soaking sessions of two-plus hours each are available daily beginning at 9 a.m. by reservation only.
 Cost: $18 adults, $14 for kids ages 2 to 12; under 24 months are free.

 TOUR THE ART GALLERIES